MEET OUR CAST OF CHARACTERS

 Winery Relations Coordinator

-Alexis is a third generation Napan who swears by the timeless wisdom of F. Scott Fitzgerald: “Too much of anything is bad, but too much Champagne is just right.”
-She majored in Psychology with an emphasis on Social Psychology and now puts her training to use every day sustaining relationships with our winery partners.
+Alexis is another lifetime lover of shoes who swears by the timeless wisdom of F. Scott Fitzgerald: “Too much of anything is bad, but too much Champagne is just right.”
+When this sassy third-generation Napan joined our team, it was like Cinderella slipping on the glass slipper—we knew we’d found our girl.
+Alexis majored in Psychology with an emphasis on Social Psychology and now puts her training to use every day sustaining relationships with our winery partners.
 In her free time, she’s a devoted wife, daughter, sister, and diehard sports fan who loves reading, running, sewing and baking, and also teaching The Dailey Method.
-Her favorite food group is cheese, which of course pairs oh so well with wine!.
+Her favorite food group is cheese, which of course pairs oh so well with wine!

 Ray joins WW&S with two glamorous Collies and more than 30 years of experience in nonprofit and government agency administration.
 From an Arizona criminal defense firm and the State Bar of California, to a New York City needle-exchange agency and the Minneapolis Park & Recreation Board, he has seen and administered it all.
 Ray loves traveling, and has criss-crossed Europe, embraced the beach lifestyle in Puerto Rico, and danced in the New Year in London, New York, and San Francisco.
-When he’s not on the move, you’ll find Ray showing his dogs in AKC conformation shows and listening to show tunes.
+When he’s not on the move, you’ll find Ray showing his dogs in AKC conformation shows, listening to show tunes, or polishing up his ruby slippers.